nano-2-ly/py_2d_array_animation/README.md

             )

-// Change "COM3" to yout arduino port.
+// Change "COM3" to your arduino port.
 "COM3" is just example. :)

 ~~~